RagnarB83/ash-documentation/docs/setup.rst

     from ash import *
     create_ash_env_file()  #This creates a file: set_environment_ash.sh

-You can then do the following to activate the ASH environment for future shell sessions:
+You can then do the following to activate the ASH environment for future shell sessions (this is easier than loading conda/mamba environment each time):

 .. code-block:: shell

     source ~/set_environment_ash.sh

 .. note:: ASH will complain when you try to use features that require additional installations (e.g. OpenMM, julia, etc).
 You then have to install them via conda/mamba or pip.
-    Note that OpenMM requires a conda/mamba environment.
+    Note that OpenMM installation requires a conda/mamba environment.
 See below.

 See :doc:`basics` for information on how to use ASH, including how to submit ASH jobs to a cluster (e.g. using the **subash** submission script).